CExCSingh/Python-Scripts/README.md

 ```

 ## Each script will generate a new file with the script applied to it.
 The new file will be created in the directory in which the script is ran.

+## Each script has a README.md file which will explain the script and what each variable is used for